jschrempp/Robotics/README.md

 we have found that these sensors should face the side somewhere between 45 degrees and 60 degrees from the robot's front.

-3. The overall ability of the robot to self-navigate and avoid obsticles is fairly impressive, given the limitations of the sensing capability.
-The robot has the ability to find a way out from most obsticles, including corners, chair and table legs, etc. Self navigation is not perfect at this point.
+3. The overall ability of the robot to self-navigate and avoid obstacles is fairly impressive, given the limitations of the sensing capability.
+The robot has the ability to find a way out from most obstacles, including corners, chair and table legs, etc. Self navigation is not perfect at this point.
 In particular, the robot pivots on an axis between the rear drive wheels and not the center of the chassis, which results in the robot moving a little bit forward as it tries to pivot around to find it's way out of a trap.
 A 4 wheel